inpercima/server-connector/README.md

 Update these files for your environment.
 Note: These files will not be under version control and listed in .gitignore.
+Note: These files will not be included in the package.jar.

 ## Usage